Planning for Resilience

-Planning for Resilience: A Practitioner’s Manual to Support Community Based Adaptation to Climate Change
+A Practitioner’s Manual to Support Community-Based Adaptation to Climate Change

 Communities in Vietnam and around the world are already confronted with climate change and its adverse impacts on their lives and livelihoods.
 Autonomously and with local authorities, they proactively deal with the challenge by taking action.
 It is important, however, that these actions are informed by the latest climate information, local adaptation knowledge and best practice.

 CARE’s Community Based Adaptation (CBA) approach supports communities and local authorities to understand the challenges they face and to take appropriate actions that result in climate resilient development.
-Planning is an essential element of CBA, and involves analysing, identifying and prioritising action to enable managing the risks and uncertainties assosicated with a changing climate.
+Planning is an essential element of CBA, and involves analyzing, identifying and prioritizing action to enable managing the risks and uncertainties associated with a changing climate.
 CBA planning provides a forum and opportunity for multi-stakeholder learning and dialogue and building strong partnerships.
 It also intends to influence local development plans and aims for sustainability and replication through government ownership.

 Drawing on numerous other guides and sources as well as field experience from the Integrated Community Based Adaptation in the Mekong (ICAM) project, funded by the Australian Government, this manual provides clear and detailed step-by-step guidance on how to undertake participatory, gender responsive community based adaptation planning.
 It also provides a range of up-to-date participatory tools and resources that will help in conducting the CBA planning process.